 In the opinion of the Directors, the Company is not publicly accountable.
-The financial statements are Tier 2 general purpose financial statements which have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements (AASB's) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
+The financial statements are Tier 2 general purpose financial statements which have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
 Details of the Company's accounting policies are included in these notes to the financial statements.

-The financial statements were authorised for issue by the Board of Directors on 11th October 2021.
+The financial statements were authorised for issue by the Board of Directors on 17th October 2022.